Gus Johnson (basketball): Early life

-Johnson was an indifferent student in high school and was once expelled for fighting.
-In a 1964 Sports Illustrated interview, Johnson said "Despite my ways, I never got into any real bad trouble in Akron. ...
+"Despite my ways, I never got into any real bad trouble in Akron. ...
 I just drifted around.
 Nothing mattered except basketball and the Bible.
 I used to read the Bible all the time.
 I still do.
 I'm real big on Samson.
 He's helped me a lot, I suppose.
 He stimulates me."

+With a 6 ft 6 in (1.98 m) frame in high school, Johnson quickly excelled in the sport.
+In 1958, Johnson led the team to a city championship.
+He was selected an All-City and All-District basketball player as well as an All-State basketball player for the 1957–58 season.
+He once scored 65 points in a single game.

+One of his high school teammates was fellow future Naismith Memorial Basketball Hall of Fame member Nate Thurmond, who was one year behind Johnson in high school.

+Johnson was sought by many colleges, although he did not express much interest in them.
+In 1960, the Cleveland Plain Dealer called Johnson "the greatest high school player to come out of Akron."

 Rivalry with Jerry Lucas

 Johnson played Ohio high school basketball contemporaneously with fellow future Naismith Hall of Fame forward/center Jerry Lucas, who played at Middletown High School.
-In 1958, Lucas was named to the International News Service Class AA All-Ohio team for the third time, while Johnson was only honorable mention.
-Lucas went on to an All-American college career at Ohio State, with his team winning the 1960 NCAA championship; played with the legendary 1960 U.S. Men's Olympic Basketball Team; and had a Hall of Fame NBA career.
-Naismith Hall of Fame member Wayne Embry said Johnson felt a huge rivalry with Lucas because Johnson was considered the second-best player in Ohio high school basketball to Lucas, but Johnson believed he was at least Lucas's equal.
+In 1958, Lucas was named to the International News Service Class AA All-Ohio team for the third time, while Johnson was only an honorable mention.
+Lucas went on to an All-American college career at Ohio State, with his team winning the 1960 NCAA championship; he played with the legendary 1960 U.S. Men's Olympic Basketball Team; and had a Hall of Fame NBA career.
+Naismith Hall of Fame member Wayne Embry said Johnson felt a rivalry with Lucas because Johnson was considered the second-best player in Ohio high school basketball to Lucas, but Johnson believed he was at least Lucas's equal.